merryndconstable/merryndconstable.github.io/join.md

 {: .notice--primary}
 Research in the lab focuses on **self-referential cognition, psychological ownership, attention, and joint action**, with an emphasis on understanding how cognitive processes operate in real-world social and interactive contexts.

-The lab welcomes motivated students and collaborators who are interested in understanding how people think about themselves, their actions, and their relationships with others.
+The lab welcomes students and collaborators interested in understanding how people think about themselves, their actions, and their relationships with others.

-Projects in the lab typically involve behavioural experiments designed to investigate cognition during social interaction.
-We are particularly interested in how cognition unfolds during real-world action and interaction, and in methods that capture behaviour dynamically, including **motion capture and pose estimation**.
+Projects typically involve behavioural experiments examining cognition during social interaction.
+We focus on how cognition unfolds during real-world action and interaction, using methods that capture behaviour dynamically, including motion capture and pose estimation.

-Alongside basic research, the lab increasingly works in **interdisciplinary and translational domains** that apply cognitive theory to real-world challenges.
-Current collaborations span areas such as healthcare professions education, primary school education, organ donation and transplantation, and urban design.
+Alongside basic research, the lab works in interdisciplinary and translational domains that apply cognitive theory to real-world challenges.
+Current collaborations include healthcare professions education, primary school education, organ donation and transplantation, and urban design.

-If you are interested in pursuing research in these areas, there may be opportunities to work together at **undergraduate, postgraduate, or postdoctoral level**.
+If you are interested in this work, there may be opportunities to collaborate at undergraduate, postgraduate, or postdoctoral level.

 ## Postdoctoral Researchers